 This is a bit psychological, in a way, increase distances and speed in a step by step manner.
 Take time to get used to the roads, the traffic and people as you start off.
 It should not be that you take a big bite not able to chew.
 This is because it affects you mentally and physically could be tiring.
 The physical strain could be little high if you go that extra mile without getting prepared over long run.

 Going in a group

-It helps being in a group with adventure bikers, you get to learn and unlearn a lot with the bikers around.
+It helps being in a group, you get to learn and unlearn a lot with the bikers around.
 It gets you on the habit and makes you confident, and it helps to be a part of the group and you could change positions and keep pace and do things together.
 Take professional advice if you are keen to take up long distances.
 Don’t go by your gut feel.
 Prepare mentally and physically for such tasks.

 Above are some of the basics for beginners, and it applies to everyone, but then as you go full throttle these will see you in good stead, of course you will get to learn a lot on maintenance and other things which happens during short stints to help you during your long distances.